jcassee/supernotes-client/README.md

 ### Creating a new card

-Use the `create` (or `c`) command to create a new card.
+Use the `create` command to create a new card.
 Specify the card title and the file that contains the card body.

     sn create "Meeting notes" notes.md